wpeverest/everest-forms/readme.txt

 * **[Premium] [Form Restriction:](https://wpeverest.com/wordpress-plugins/everest-forms/form-restriction/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** The power to control and restrict the form submission on your site is now at your fingertips.
 You can limit the form submission entries, set form submission dates, restrict forms for users who aren't logged in, and password protection for form submission.

 * **[Premium] [PDF Form Submission:](https://wpeverest.com/wordpress-plugins/everest-forms/pdf-form-submission/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** PDF is the widely used document format for storing and sharing files.
 Using this add-on, you can now download and send the form submissions in PDF format effortlessly.
+Also, PDF can be stored directly to cloud storage like Google Drive or Dropbox.

 * **[Premium] [Smart Geolocation:](https://wpeverest.com/wordpress-plugins/everest-forms/geolocation/?utm_source=wporg&utm_medium=link&utm_campaign=evf-upgrade-to-pro)** This add-on enables you to track the geolocation data of your users submitting the form.
 You can collect and save their exact geolocation details like IP address country, city, postal /Zip code, etc.